jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 ### Task 1 - Order a phone number

-In this task you will order a phone number in the Teams Admin Center to assign to Alex Wilber.
+In this task you will order a phone number in the Teams Admin Center to assign to Isaiah Langer.

 1. You are still signed in to CLIENT01 as “Lab User” and in the **Microsoft Teams admin center** as **Katie Jordan**